cameli15/Habit-Hero/README.md

 -main.py: This is the main entry point for the Habit Hero program.
 It orchestrates the interaction between users, their habits, and the database.
 It provides a user-friendly interface for managing habits.

+Walkthrough

+To use Habit Hero, follow these steps:

+Clone the repository to your local machine.

+Install the required dependencies by running pip install -r requirements.txt.

+Run the program by executing python main.py.

+Follow the on-screen prompts to register/login and manage your habits.